-Note from the BHP Team: Welcome to the BHP Teaching Diaries, a series of weekly blogs by veteran BHP teachers.
-In this space, teachers like Erik share their weekly plans, lessons-learned, and new ideas for activating learning in a BHP classroom.
-Follow along with 9th grade Arizona BHP teacher Kathy Hays, too.
-Use their tips and tricks, resources, and wisdom to inspire great things in your own classroom!
+Note from the BHP Team: Welcome to the archives of the BHP Teaching Diaries, a series of weekly blog posts by veteran BHP teachers focused on the first four months of the BHP course.
+In this space, teachers like Erik Christensen shared their weekly plans, lessons-learned, and new ideas for activating learning in a BHP classroom.
+Look back with Erik and fellow BHP teacher, Kathy Hays, use their tips and tricks, resources, and wisdom to inspire great things in your own classroom!

 Erik Christensen, BHP Teacher